roku674/landbruget.dk/backend/pipelines/README.md

 - Use timestamped directories for each run
 - Save metadata with each data file (e.g., source, timestamp, record count)
 - Use appropriate file formats.
 Parquet is strongly preferred for structured data due to its efficiency and excellent compatibility with `ibis` and `duckdb`.
 JSON/XML might be necessary only to preserve the exact raw source format if required.
+- **In production, both Bronze and Silver layer data are stored in Google Cloud Storage (GCS).** Silver data should typically be stored as Parquet/GeoParquet files.
 - Example:
   ```python
   def save_with_metadata(data: dict, path: Path) -> None: